 If you are not only a skilled copywriter but are also a master of two or more languages, translation can be a great source of income to finance your travels.
 The good thing about translation jobs is that living abroad can even be an advantage.
 For instance, if you are a Danish citizen and spend your time in Spanish-speaking countries, you are more likely to be offered work than your locally based Danish counterparts as your clients will feel more confident in your level of skill in both languages.

 Managing advertising on Google’s search engine and its content network has become a lot more complex over the last few years.
 Google even offers a program that will get you certified as a Google AdWords consultant – which helps if you want to manage campaigns for other businesses.
 Be aware though that you need to track what works right from the start as the marketing can become extremely expensive if you don’t set up the campaign correctly at the beginning.
 This is one of the online jobs I am still doing today.

-The only problem might be that when travelling and working you will be in different time zones, so you need to be a bit creative when doing your pitch that you want to do this while travelling.
+The only problem might be that when traveling and working you will be in different time zones, so you need to be a bit creative when doing your pitch that you want to do this while traveling.

-Becoming a great graphic designer with in-depth knowledge of Photoshop is not the type of skill you can learn within the matter of weeks.
-However, if this is your bag and you turn out work of the highest standards, many companies won’t mind where in the world you do your work.
-In fact there are many “Digital Nomads” who work as graphic designers to finance their travels.
+Becoming a great graphic designer with in-depth knowledge of Photoshop is not the type of skill you can learn within a matter of weeks.
+However, if this is your bag and you turn out to work of the highest standards, many companies won’t mind where in the world you do your work.
+In fact, there are many “Digital Nomads” who work as graphic designers to finance their travels.

 Like designing, becoming a great programmer is not easy and it takes a good few years of work experience to really get up to speed.
 Highly skilled programmers earn great money, and depending on the scope of the projects you are working on many opportunities exist to work and travel.
 Start by doing a few tutorials or courses to build up your knowledge of different programming skills.